Posted: February 5

 If you want to get the most out of a spring trip to Kyotango make sure you plan a cherry blossom viewing picnic.

 Timing for the Best Blooms

 Anticipating when the cherry blossoms will open can be a tricky thing.
-But the experts at weather map do their best to bring up to date information.
-At the time of publication, the first blossoms are expected around 28th March (its usually a few days after Kyoto city).
+But we will try to keep you updated with accurate information over here.
+At the time of publication (March 2021), the first blossoms are expected around the end of March.

-The full bloom usually happens about a week after the first blossoms.
-Full bloom usually last for another week or so.
-This year in Kyotango, if the current predictions are accurate, we should have two weekends in peak bloomage.
+The full bloom usually happens about a week after the first blossoms and usually last for another week or so.
+This year in Kyotango, if the current predictions are accurate, we are looking at the weekend of April 3rd-4th for peak bloomage.
 Giving plenty of opportunity for a weekend break to the countryside before heading back to the big cities.

 Cherry Blossom Spots

 While any spot with a few cherry trees could be a picnic spot.
 Based on ambiance, accompanying events, and location; we’ve gathered some of the best “hanami” spots in Kyotango together here so you can get the most out of your holiday.

 This flower temple is stunning to visit all year round, but it really shines in spring.
 The pale white of the cherry blossoms contrasting with the dark wood of the old temple buildings is truly stunning.

 But it’s not just the cherry blossoms the bright pink of the three-leaved azaleas are a stunning site.
 They coat the entire south facing hill and are gorgeous to gaze upon.
 Located next to Kumihama Bay, Nyoiji Temple is just out of the way enough that there isn’t very much noise pollution.